pygame/pygame/docs/reST/ref/freetype.rst

    used to draw this font.
 This style may be overriden on any ``Font.render()`` call.

+   The optional resolution argument sets the pixel size, in dots per inche, to use for scaling glyphs for this Font instance.
+If 0 then the default module value, set by :meth:`freetype.init`, is used.

    .. attribute:: name

       | :sl:`Gets the name of the font face.`